carlosdp/harbor/README.md

 There are 4 different types of providers in a Harbor deployment chain:

 ### Hooks
 Hooks are the providers that receive notification of a requested deployment and gather any necessary information.
 An example of a Hook is a GitHub Deployment API webhook.
 This Hook would receive a `create_deployment` event from GitHub, authenticate it, and then gather the information on the repository in question to pass to the next stage in the chain.
+Every chain must start with a Hook.

 ### Pullers
 Pullers are simply responsible for grabbing the correct version of the repository being deployed.
 An obvious Puller is the Git Puller which pulls from a specified Git remote repository and branch.

+### Builders
+Builders are responsible for taking source code and building it into a package that can be passed to the Schedulers.
+An example of a builder would be a Docker Builder that builds a container using a Dockerfile in the source code and passes the image to the Scheduler.
+Builders are not always necessary in a chain as it is generally better practice to perform a build using a CI or dedicated build system which would then pass the already built package or container image to Harbor via a Hook.

 ### Schedulers
 Schedulers deploy the new container to the cluster.
 An example Scheduler is the Fleet Scheduler which uses CoreOS Fleet to deploy containers across a range of cluster machines.